Luis Robert Preview, Player Props: White Sox vs. Tigers

-Luis Robert -- batting .289 with three doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Reese Olson on the hill, on September 2 at 7:10 PM ET.
+After going 1-for-3 with an RBI in his most recent game, Luis Robert and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Tarik Skubal) at 2:10 PM ET on Sunday.

-In his previous game he had a one-hit performance (1-for-3) against the Tigers.
+In his last game he had a one-hit performance (1-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Tigers